The Line (art trail)

-The Line is a public art trail in London's East End, opened in 2015, that very roughly follows the path of the Greenwich meridian as it crosses the River Thames.
+The Line is a public art trail in London, opened in 2015, that very roughly follows the path of the Greenwich meridian as it crosses the River Thames.
 It consists of a set of artworks positioned on a 7.7 km walking route starting at the London Stadium, passing down the Lea Valley, crossing the Thames via the London Cable Car, and ending at The O2 in Greenwich.
-The trail includes works by Anthony Gormley and Tracey Emin.
+The trail has included works by Anthony Gormley and Tracey Emin.

 List of artworks

 Former works

 Several works were previously part of The Line, but have since been removed.